You have more control over

 Flexibility & mobility

-I include flexibility and mobility work as part of my warm-up and cool-down on strength days.
+I include flexibility and mobility work in my warm-up and cool-down on strength days.

 Diet & Nutrition